VFPX/Win32API/samples/sample_457.md

 To disconnect image handle from the GDI+ object he applies the CopyImage API function that creates a duplicate of the bitmap handle and then passes this new handle to the SetClipboardData function.
 That simple :)

 * * *
-An article <a href="http://support.microsoft.com/default.aspx?scid=kb;EN-US;q240653">How To Copy the Screen or Active Window to the Clipboard from Visual Basic</a> published on Microsoft Help and Support page describes a different approach -- the picture of the whole screen is sent to the clipboard by virtually pressing (through the keybd_event call) PrtScr key.
+An article [How To Copy the Screen or Active Window to the Clipboard from Visual Basic](https://support.microsoft.com/en-us/help/240653/how-to-copy-the-screen-or-active-window-to-the-clipboard-from-visual-b) published on Microsoft Help and Support page describes a different approach -- the picture of the whole screen is sent to the clipboard by virtually pressing (through the keybd_event call) PrtScr key.

-#kwd: sln_gdiplus.

 ***